Happy transfer season!

 ❤❤❤ Here are some overarching tips to help you with your transfer application as a whole:

-- Community service - Show that you are interested in the world around you by discussing how you’ve engaged with your community through activities like volunteer work, conservation efforts, or civic participation.
-A record of community service will go a long way with UCLA.
+• Community service - Show that you are interested in the world around you by discussing how you’ve engaged with your community through activities like volunteer work, conservation efforts, or civic participation.
+A record of community service will go a long way with Berkeley.